andre-alves/xcode13-indexing-problem/README.md

 3. Add the library path to `SWIFT_INCLUDE_PATHS` and `LIBRARY_SEARCH_PATHS`
 4. Reference a symbol from the library
 5. Build (this should be successful)
-6. Jump to definition on either the import declaration or the symbol.
-Also check syntax highlighting
+6. Check syntax highlighting

 ### Expected Results:
-You see the generated interface of the Swift module and syntax highlighting
+Syntax highlighting for symbols from the pre-compiled library to work.

 ### Actual Results:
-Xcode shows the question mark modal and syntax highlighting doesn't work
+Syntax highlighting doesn't work.

 ### Version:
 Xcode 13.0 (13A233)
-Xcode 13.1 RC (13A1030d)
 Xcode 13.2.1 (13C100)

-Tested with macOS Big Sur 11.6 and Intel MacBook Pro.
+Tested with macOS Big Sur 11.6, Monterey 12.0.1 and Intel MacBook Pro.

 ### Sample projects: